-P. acnes is a type of bacteria associated with acne, but did you know there are actually 36 different bacterial strains in this group?
-One of them is known to cause acne, but the other 35 are considered “good” bacteria that help the skin carry out necessary functions.
+C. acnes is a type of bacteria associated with acne, but did you know there are actually several different bacterial strains in this group?
+One of them is known to cause acne, but the multiple others are considered “good” bacteria that help the skin carry out necessary functions.
 The problem with traditional acne treatments like benzoyl peroxide is that they wipe out all bacteria on the surface of the skin, instead of targeting just one specific strain.
 We’re starting to realize that this scorched-earth technique may not be the best approach and could actually be harming acne-prone skin by throwing its microbiome out of whack.

 Damaged Moisture Barrier

 Since the microbiome is a layer between our skin and the outside world, it’s crucial in making our skin’s barrier whole.
 When we use products that are too harsh, we risk disrupting the skin microbiome and, therefore, our moisture barrier.
 If you do have a compromised moisture barrier, here’s how you can fix it—FAST.

 5 skincare products that can disturb your microbiome:

 - Facial cleansers (specifically sulfate-based cleansers that strip your skin)